DMPlex: Unstructured Grids in PETSc#

 See [Ala10] for further details on metric-based anisotropic mesh adaptation.

-The two main ingredients for metric-based mesh adaptation are an input mesh (i.e. the DMPlex) and a Riemannian metric.
+The two main ingredients for metric-based mesh adaptation are an input mesh (i.e. the DMPLEX) and a Riemannian metric.
 The implementation in PETSc assumes that the metric is piecewise linear and continuous across elemental boundaries.
 Such an object can be created using the routine

-DMPlexMetricCreate(DM dm, PetscInt f, Vec *metric);
+DMPlexMetricCreate(DM dm, PetscInt field, Vec *metric);

 A metric must be symmetric positive-definite, so that distances may be properly defined.
 This can be checked using